 - 9.5.1.
-In cases where the electric trench is to be used for the installation of communications or other utility facilities, plans shall be made with the Utilities for inclusion in the final electrical design prior to the developer's request for scheduling and a minimum of two weeks prior to the date that electric construction is to begin. - 9.5.2.
+In cases where the electric trench is to be used for the installation of communications or other utility facilities, plans shall be made with the Utilities for inclusion in the final electrical design prior to the developer's request for scheduling and a minimum of two weeks prior to the date that electric construction is to begin.
+Refer to ESS-11, Joint Trench Exhibit, for restrictions on joint use of the trench. - 9.5.2.
 The initial planning, coordination and implementation of a joint use agreement with the Utilities shall be the responsibility of the developer, owner and or third-party utility desiring joint use trench. - 9.5.3.
 The Utilities will not offer joint use to those who have not completed the coordination of their planning with the joint use parties. - 9.5.4.
 Joint use costs will be charged to the owner/developer or third-party utility to recover engineering service, construction, installation of facilities, maintenance and administrative costs.